baldurh/iceland-geodata/README.md

 ```
 will make a new file `iceland_with_towns.topo.json` with two objects, `iceland` and `towns`.

 [Let’s Make a Map](http://bost.ocks.org/mike/map/) - A useful article for getting started with maps in D3.js

+**Adding boundaries to a map will most likely only work for the most simplified data.** This is because the junctions
+between polygons must be manually corrected after simplification to match perfectly.
+However, it is possible to
+draw outlines for all polygons (lines around whole polygons instead lines between two different polygons only).

 ---